 Brothers for Life, Vol. 5 is a continuation of the series of epistolary novels that correspond to letters written between my brother and me over six decades.

-The new Novel I'm in the Army Now, is based on my three years in the US Army from 1962-65 when I got married at the age of 17, learned Chinese Mandarin, and spied against the Chinese.
+The Novel I'm in the Army Now, is based on my three years in the US Army from 1962-65 when I got married at the age of 17, learned Chinese Mandarin, and spied against the Chinese.
 It IS a Novel, so although it's based on my experiences, much of is fictionalized for effect, particularly the dialogue.

 As my career continues, I will be sharing what is happening under this tab.
 Keep watching for new and exciting developments.